The editor-in-chief ultimately decides whether a submitted manuscript will be published. This decision is made by the editor-in-chief after seeking

 The research question posed by the authors should be easily identifiable and understood.

-question is unoriginal because related work has been published previously, please give references.
-Reviewers should ask themselves after reading the
+research question is unoriginal because related work has been published previously, please give references.
+Reviewers should ask themselves after

 2. Are the data sound and well controlled?